Savjee/savjee.be/_posts/2020-09-17-2020-09-tuya-ir-hub-daikin-ac-home-assistant-esphome.md

 I [reported this to the development team](https://github.com/home-assistant/frontend/issues/7036), so let's hope they'll add that capability!

-In the meantime, I'm using a custom card called [simple-thermostat](https://github.com/nervetattoo/simple-thermostat):
+In the meantime, there are two possible alternatives:

+* Use a custom card, like [simple-thermostat](https://github.com/nervetattoo/simple-thermostat)
+* Import the value of your temperature sensor into ESPHome and then send it back to Home Assistant.

+The custom [simple-thermostat](https://github.com/nervetattoo/simple-thermostat) card looks like this:

 ![My simple-thermostat setup](/uploads/2020-09-tuya-ir-hub-daikin-ac-home-assistant-esphome/home-assistant-simple-thermostat-card.png)
 *My simple-thermostat setup*